 There are quite a lot of options for irons to choose from in the market.
-But Usha’s EI 1602 model stands out amongst the rest.
+But Usha's EI 1602 dry iron stands out amongst the rest.
 The soleplate of this device has a non-stick PTFE coating.
 A thermostat efficiently controls the temperature of the device, and auto cleaning acts as a worthy addition.
 You can rely on the brand to provide durable products.

 Also Read: The Best Dry Irons in India

-Application of Steaming and Ironing together
+Different applications of Steaming and Ironing

 Like the name suggests, a steam iron works by using the principles of both a steamer and a dry iron.
 The user fills cold water in the water tank.
 Pores provided on the sole allow you to apply the steam on the garments; after spraying the steam, iron your clothes.

 Much like ironing, steaming has quite a few uses.
 Let's take a look at some of them.